linode/linode-cli/README.md

 ## Contributing

-This CLI is generated based on the OpenAPI specification for Linode's API.
+This CLI is generated from the [OpenAPI specification for Linode's API](https://github.com/linode/linode-api-docs).
 As such, many changes are made directly to the spec.

 Please follow the [Contributing Guidelines](https://github.com/linode/linode-cli/blob/main/CONTRIBUTING.md) when making a contribution.